HearingHow do I prepare for my appeal hearing?

-A prehearing conference is an informal meeting between your worker, your worker's supervisor, any other representatives of the Department, your attorney or representative unless prohibited by law, and you.
+A informal conference is a type of meeting between your worker, your worker's supervisor, any other representatives of the Department, your attorney or representative unless prohibited by law, and you.
 This should be held shortly after the appeal is filed.

-The purpose of the prehearing conference is to give you a chance to ask questions, explain the reason you filed an appeal, and give you a chance to review your case file.
+The purpose of the informal conference is to give you a chance to ask questions, explain the reason you filed an appeal, and give you a chance to review your case file.

-You do not need to request a prehearing conference to review your file.
+You do not need to request an informal conference to review your file.
 You will need to contact your worker to set up a time to do so.

 What do I do if I am scheduled for a telephone hearing, but I want an in-person hearing?